conradry/copy-paste-aug/README.md

 ## Integration with Torchvision datasets

-The idea is to have a standard torchvision dataset that's decorated to add seamlessly integrate the copy-paste functionality.
+The idea is to have a standard torchvision dataset that's decorated for copy-paste functionality.

 The dataset class looks like: